PetaTalenta/fg-admin-page/docs/PHASE2_COMPLETION_REPORT.md

 ### Immediate
 1. ✅ Update DEVELOPMENT_PLAN.md to mark Phase 2 as [DONE]
 2. ✅ Commit and push changes to GitHub
+3. ✅ Apply bug fixes and validate functionality
-3. ⏳ Begin Phase 3: User Management Page
+4. ⏳ Begin Phase 3: User Management Page

 ### Recommended
 1. Add unit tests for hooks and components